Valermabs21/CampusNewsPortal/README.md

 Description

-Campus News Portal is a system that is built for educational purpose only.
+Campus News Portal is a system that is built for educational purposes only.

 How To Use
 1. Download Php Mailer which is needed for otp.